How to Apply

 - Grants are not usually made to establish or to add to endowment funds.

-- Grants will not ordinarily be made for the general use of churches or for sectarian religious purposes.
+- Grants are not usually made for the general use of churches or for sectarian religious purposes.

 - Grants are not made to individuals.